 To protect himself from (farther, further) damage, the boxer made sure to keep his hands up for the remainder of the match.

-Earth is the third-(farthest, furthest) planet from the sun.
+Uranus is the third-(farthest, furthest) planet from the sun.

 James concluded his speech by asking if there were any (farther, further) questions.

 Without (farther, further) ado, let me introduce the contestants on tonight’s game show.

 When Melissa bought her new BMW sports car, she parked it (farther, further) away from the store than she usually does.

 By studying Shakespeare’s plays, Jon (farthered, furthered) his understanding of the English language.

 You’d have to go (farther, further) back in the library’s archives to find the newspaper article you’re looking for.